Update for 2018: We have published a new article detailing the many benefits of Acupressure as studied in a clinical setting.

 The therapy stimulates the body's circulatory, lymphatic and hormonal systems.
 It also helps the function of the immune system and the body's natural ability to heal itself.

-For more information about pursuing a career in massage therapy, call the admissions department at the Acupuncture & Massage College at (305) 595-9500.
+For more information about pursuing a career in massage therapy, call the admissions department at the Acupuncture and Massage College at (305) 595-9500.
+We are located at 10506 N Kendall Drive, Miami, FL 33176 in the Kendall Mall.